Sign up now for a free

 Here's a plug for your contest!

 That's all for this month -- see you next time!
-And on behalf of the other regular Comedy Newsletter Editors, the King and Queen of Comedy, May the Waltz Be With You and Ẇ~W On the Road Again! -- remember to WRITE AND LAUGH ON!
-Sophy
+And on behalf of the other regular Comedy Newsletter Editors, the King and Queen of Comedy, Robert Waltz and Web~Witch Decking the Halls -- remember to WRITE AND LAUGH ON!
+So-HoHoHo-phy

 To stop receiving this newsletter, go into your account and remove the check from the box beside the specific topic.
 Be sure to click "Complete Edit" or it will not save your changes.